kahalewai/repo-trust/README.md

 1. Go to **Settings → Secrets and variables → Actions**
 2. Click **New repository secret**
 3. Name: `REPO_TRUST_SIGNING_KEY`
-4. Value: Paste the entire contents of `repo-trust-key`
+4. Value: Paste contents of `repo-trust-key`

 ### Step 4: Add the workflow